-A Property wide helicopter airborne magnetic and radiometric geophysical survey was flown by MPX Geoservices Ltd. in April to May 2014.
+A Property wide helicopter airborne magnetic and radiometric geophysical survey was flown by MPX GeoServices Ltd. in April to May 2014.
 A follow-up ground geophysical survey, consisting of 18-line kilometers of Induced Polarization (IP) and Magnetotellurics was conducted by Quantec Geoscience Ltd. in July to August 2014.

-Phase-II diamond drilling program, planned for 5,000 metre, utilizing a man-portable KD-1000 diamond drilling rig, has been awarded to Kluane Drilling Ltd. This phase commenced on December 7, 2014, shut down for the year-end holiday season and recommenced in January, 2015.
-The drilling and subsequent analytical testing are still in progress.
+Phase-II diamond drilling program, planned for 5,000 metre, utilizing a man-portable KD-1000 diamond drilling rig,was awarded to Kluane Drilling Ltd. This phase commenced on December 7, 2014, shutdown for the year-end holiday season and recommenced in January, 2015.
+Five holes of Phase-II were drilled for 2,587m.
+As the initial results differed from those anticipated, the Los Crestones Project is currently under review.
+There are additional exploration targets on the property.